-Mr. SABINE Martin Nevil ("Mr. Sabine"), aged 75, was appointed as a Director on 21 April 2016 and designated as an executive Director and appointed as the chairman of the Company on 9 March 2017.
-He is the chairman of SCL and a director of Somerley (Hong Kong) Limited and EISAL, subsidiaries of the Company in Hong Kong.
-He is also the chairman of the Nomination Committee and the compliance officer of the Company.
-In addition, Mr. Sabine is a director of SGL, ultimate holding company of the Company.
+Mr. SABINE Martin Nevil ("Mr. Sabine"), aged 77, was appointed as a Director on 21 April 2016 and designated as an executive Director and appointed as the Chairman of the Company on 9 March 2017.
+He is also a director of Somerley (BVI) Limited, Somerley Capital Limited, Somerley (Hong Kong) Limited, Environmental Investment Services Asia Limited and Somerley Ace Limited.
+He is also the chairman of the Nomination Committee.
+In addition, Mr. Sabine is a director of Somerley Group Limited, ultimate holding company of the Company.
 Mr. Sabine is responsible for overseeing business development of the Group, cultivating long-term client relationships, introducing new clients and projects, monitoring industry developments and liaising with team heads and members on specific transactions.
 He graduated with a Bachelor of Arts degree from the University of Oxford in July 1969.
-He was awarded a Thouron Scholarship to attend the Wharton Graduate School of Business and was elected to the Beta Gamma Sigma honour society in April 1971.
+He was awarded a Thouron Scholarship to attend the Wharton Graduate School of Business of the University of Pennsylvania in that year.
+He received a Master's Degree in Business Administration from the Wharton Graduate School of Business and was elected to the Beta Gamma Sigma honour society in April 1971.

 After graduation, Mr. Sabine worked in the financial field in London before coming to Hong Kong in 1977.
-After working in the corporate finance department of Wardley Limited, a wholly-owned subsidiary of The Hongkong and Shanghai Banking Corporation Limited until 1983, latterly as a director, he set up Somerley International Limited ("SIL") in 1983.
-Since that time, SIL and now SCL have developed into one of the most active firms in the corporate finance advisory field in Hong Kong.
-Mr. Sabine is the ultimate controlling shareholder of the Company and SCL.
+After working in the corporate finance department of Wardley Limited, a wholly-owned subsidiary of The Hongkong and Shanghai Banking Corporation Limited until 1983, latterly as a director, he set up Somerley International Limited in 1983.
+Since that time, Somerley International Limited and now Somerley Capital Limited have developed into one of the most active firms in the corporate finance advisory field in Hong Kong.
+Mr. Sabine is the ultimate controlling shareholder of the Company and Somerley Capital Limited.
 He has acted as a Responsible Officer for Type 1 (dealing in securities) and Type 6 (advising on corporate finance) regulated activities and as a Principal since 2 October 2013.